Pauan/Immutable/doc/doc.rst

   Returns a new List_ with ``value`` inserted at the end of this List_.

+  This does not mutate the List_, it returns a new List_.

   If you want to insert at arbitrary indexes, use `List insert`_ instead.

   This function runs in amortized ``O(1)`` time.

-  This does not modify the List_, it returns a new List_.

   Examples: